yulin6/FishGame-Codebase3/Fish/README.txt

 - "./xtest" to run the test script (this will cd Common, run the tests, and return)
 - Test source code can be found within Common/test/, with further subdirectories depending on the software component the tests were written for.
+- Individual tests can be run with
+"java -cp /usr/share/java/junit4.jar:out/:out-test/:resources/ org.junit.runner.JUnitCore <classname>"
+where <classname> is the test class to run, properly prepended with the package it belongs to.